Def Jam South: "Unofficial" revival (2005)

 In the summer of 2005, Atlanta rapper Young Jeezy would release his debut album, Let's Get It: Thug Motivation 101.
 It would later go platinum and claim a so-called "revival" of the label.
 In 2009, DJ Khaled was named president of Def Jam South.
+As president, Khaled would oversee releases from Def Jam's southern artists like Young Jeezy, Ludacris, and Khaled's new protege, Ace Hood.
+Despite this, the artists' projects were released through the main Def Jam label.
 DJ Khaled left Def Jam South in 2011 after his label, We the Best Music, would be a part of Cash Money Records, a division of Def Jam's sister Universal Music label, Republic Records.
 There has been no official releases under Def Jam South, as of 2022.

 Despite the shutdown, an official Spotify playlist exists under the label's profile with the division name, included with songs by Ludacris, Jeezy and recent Def Jam signees Fredo Bang and Kaash Paige.